Poland the Woman: How the Polonia Allegory Weaved Her Way into Art History

 The partitioning of Poland by Prussia, Russia and Austria-Hungary in the late 18th century brought about a major change in how Polonia was represented in the national iconography.
 The fall of Poland as an independent state resulted in the disappearance of both the country and name Poland from the map of Europe for over a century.
 In the arts, this unprecedented political setting resulted in new types of symbolical representations.
 One of the most popular of them was called 'The Tomb of the Fatherland'.

 The first painting to use this motif was Michał Stachowicz’s Kościuszko Saving Poland from the Grave.
 The painting, an allegory of the Kościuszko Uprising, shows a woman Polonia in shackles being led to a grave by men that are interpreted to be the traitors of the fatherland (Targowica).
 The person in the centre trying to prevent the untimely burial is Tadeusz Kościuszko.
 His efforts, as we know, turned out futile.
-The Latin text on the plinth on the left reads Exoriare aliquis nostris de ossibus ultor, which can be translated into English as 'Rise up from my dead bones, avenger'.
+The Latin text on the plinth on the left reads Exoriare aliquis nostris de ossibus ultor, which can be translated into English as 'An avenger will rise up from our bones’.
 The idea of an ultimate avenger of the fatherland would stay with Poles for a long time.

 For the next century, representing Poland as a grave, tomb, or a woman buried alive, etc, became a kind of ubiquitous visual motif, attested in paintings, newspaper illustrations, satirical political maps and even allegorical drawings on business cards (see Count Brzostowski's business card in the gallery below).